Prometheus-X-association/t-ai-carisma/bb04-overview.md

 ## Use cases in EDGE Skills

 In this section, we summarize how the tools can be used, and how they can contribute to improving the quality of an AI-based service.
+As mentioned above, the three tools have in common the assessment of risks in the context of the use of AI.
+There are several types of risks and the three tools are limited to risks that can rely on an automated assessment process.
+Each of them is specialized to a particular category of risks that we present in this section.

 ### CARiSMA